INSTRUCTIONAL TEAM

 She is thrilled to continue supporting students at Catalysts Public Schools while fostering a positive environment where all students can reach their highest potential and grow as an educator who can provide innovative learning experiences to her scholars.
 During her free time, she enjoys fishing, spending time with her boyfriend and connecting with her relatives from Mexico.

-Amber Randolph, Small Group Instructor
+Katie Powell, Small Group Instructor

 .jpeg)